-Reasons to prefer the Nikon D810:
+Advantages of the Nikon D810:

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

-- Easier framing: Has an optical viewfinder for image framing and settings control.
+- Easier framing: Has an optical viewfinder for image composition and settings control.

 - Faster burst: Shoots at higher frequency (5 vs 3 flaps/sec) to capture the decisive moment.